Slide 1 Slide 2 Slide 3 Slide 3

 Well calling it a "Studio" is an exaggeration, since this room also doubles as my office (where I also sit when developing software, fly in a flight-simulator or occasionally play a game, or what else I do with my computer).
 A few years back I decided to add some Acoustic Treatment to my studio (broadband absorbers and bass-traps).
 In stead of buying pre-made broadband absorbers and bass-traps, I did my own DIY (Do It Yourself) project where I simply made these from 2 by 2 wooden-frames (planed to 45 mm), containing rockwoll and covered with a dark-blue/black fabric (if you have not done any acoustic treatment to your studio i can highly recommend you do it - even just a couple of broadband absorbers can have a big impact, when "put in the right place").
 These days I use a mix of both hardware- and software synthesizers.

 Back in 2003 I started out using a Yamaha MOTIF6 (synthesizer) as my "master keyboard", but around 2013 I sold all my hardware and went full software, so for a number of years I used various MIDI-keyboards in stead.
 Fast forward 2021 I started to get some hardware again.
 I had my eyes on both the ASM Hyndrasynth and the Novation Summit.
 In the end I went for the Novation Summit for its almost analog sounding oscillators, and I love all of its dedicated knobs (in most cases there is no need to go menu-diving).
-I still have the ASM Hydraysynth on my wishlist, but time will tell if it will be bought at some time.
-So for now the Novation Summit serves both as a synthesizer and my master keyboard for controlling my soft-synths (I'm not a keyboard player per say, so when not programming notes or chords in the DAW I either use the keyboard of the Summit or the PUSH2).
+But as written above I did go for the Hydraysynth Deluxe a few years after getting my Summit, and I am now using the Hydraysynth as my master keyboard.
+These days the summit is not seeing as much action as it used to do, but its' still in my studio/office, but now "behind me" in stead of "in front of me" (see photo below).

 I've always wanted to have an ARP 2600 (produced in the 70's), but never thought I would ever own one, as they had gone out of production in the early 80's, and a fully functioning 2nd hand would cost "an arm and a leg", if you could find any willing to sell one.
 So for years I had to scratch my ARP 2600 itch, using the Arturia software version of the ARP 2600 (part of Arturia's V-Collection).